Engin-Boot/capture-behavior-of-a-visit-counter-TwinkalParmar-16/needs-facilities.md

 ## Scenario: Alert when seating capacity is full

-- Given: Visitos visit.
+- Given: VisitoR visit.
-- When: Foot falls count-patient count-hospital stall is euqal to the seat avaiable.
+- When: Foot falls_count - patient_count - hospital_staff_count is euqal to the seats avaiable.
 - Then: Alert.